Michaelcraun/useful-swift/README.md

 # useful-swift
-A collection of code snippets that are useful in all apps.
+A collection of code snippets that are useful in all Swift applications.